AFFF Lawsuits | October 2024 Update

 Keep in mind that the aggregate number of cases throughout the United States brings down the average settlement value.
 However, we expect AFFF firefighting foam cases to ultimately resolve at approximately $175,000.00 to $325,000.00.
 Having bellwether cases selected will force the defendants to make an effort to limit their exposure by resolving all cases.

-We believe the AFFF lawsuit has a strong potential to fully resolve during the first half of 2025.
+We believe the AFFF lawsuit has a strong potential to be fully resolved during the first half of 2025.

 July 7, 2024 - New Study Illustrates Mechanism of How PFAS Enters the Body via Skin Absorption